benpolhill/intothemoss/README.md

 # Into the Moss Website

+## Episode release workflow
-## Encoding MP3
+## Encode the MP3

-MP3 should be encoded for optimised streaming.
+The podcast MP3 should be encoded for optimised streaming.
 Use VBR quality 5.
 This can be done with [FFmpeg](https://ffmpeg.org/download.html) using this command:
 ```bash
 ffmpeg -i 001.wav -c:a libmp3lame -q:a 5 001.mp3
 ```
-## Podcast publishing workflow

-Podcasts are published via [RSS feed](https://rss.com/blog/how-do-rss-feeds-work/) using the XML file at [intothemoss.co.uk/feed.xml](https://intothemoss.co.uk/feed.xml).
-This is the feed registered with the podcast providers (Google/Apple/Stitcher/etc.).

-The XML file is built using the [ID3 metadata](https://help.podbean.com/support/solutions/articles/25000021709-what-is-an-id3-tag-) in each MP3.
-The `buildXML.sh` script loops through each MP3 file in the /episodes/audio folder, parsing the relevant ID3 tags (title, description, link etc) and adding them to the feed item.
-Because of this, it's important to tag each MP3 correctly.
+The MP3 is then saved in `/episodes/audio/[EPISODE_NUMBER].mp3`.
+EPISODE_NUMBER is three digits, i.e. 022.mp3.
+## Save episode artwork

+The images should be exported as Jpeg at 1400x1400, with quality set around 10, so file size is kept below 200K.
+The image is saved in `/episodes/images/[EPISODE_NUMBER].jpg`
+## Tag the MP3

 Use the [ID3 Editor](http://www.pa-software.com/id3editor/) and ensure the following fields are filled in:
 - Title
 - Album (i.e. Season)
 - Comment (must include date in format: DD Mon YYYY)